 - Additional Ingredients.
 Every southern family has their own personal touch to pimento cheese.
 Some I've learned are yellow mustard, dash of sherry, garlic powder, onion powder, grated vidalia onion, cream cheese, paprika, jalapeno pepper, dry mustard and green onion.
 Feel free to add your favorite flavors.

 - Serving Pimento Cheese.
-Pimento cheese great as a simple appetizer, snack or party food served with Ritz crackers or club crackers.
-It’s perfect on another icon southern dish, fried green tomatoes.
-Use it to make pimento cheese sandwiches, grilled cheese sandwiches, or as a general condiment.
+Pimento cheese spread is great as a simple appetizer, snack or party food served with Ritz crackers or club crackers.
+It's perfect on another icon southern dish, fried green tomatoes.
+Use it to make pimento cheese sandwiches on simple white bread, grilled cheese sandwiches, or as a general condiment.
 I love it for topping my burgers!

 That's it, my friends.
 I hope you enjoy my pimento cheese recipe.
 Let me know if you make it.
 I'd love to hear how it turned out for you and how you're making it your own.
 And how you're serving it!